-Fig. 4-16.
+Fig. 4-15.
 Media Feed Calibration pattern

-12. With a metal yardstick, measure the distance between the marks.
+11. With a metal yardstick, measure the distance between the hairline marks (the thicker marks are to ensure working jets).

 A measuring stick with 1/64 inch markings works best.
+For maximum accuracy, begin measuring at the 1-inch mark, and subtract 1 inch from the result.

-- 13. Adjust the media feed advance using the control panel.
-You can increase the advance by pressing the ★ key, or decrease it by pressing the ▼ key. - 14.
-Press ► (Proceed) to save the advance value you entered. - 15.
+- 12. Adjust the media feed advance using the control panel.
+You can increase the advance by pressing the ★ key, or decrease it by pressing the ▼ key. - 13.
+Press ► (Proceed) to save the advance value you entered. - 14.
 Press ► (Proceed) to return to the menu.